yinjia86/Allskyimage/README.md

 while others have not been tested yet.
 The AllSky-340 image uses the ARC projection.
 Due to the low image resolution and a smaller number of stars, some positions could not be solved because the star image quality was insufficient.

+The program all_sky_calibration_v_1.ipynb is an all-sky calibration that does not rely on geographic coordinates and observation time, thanks to the celestial coordinate fitting function of GWCS.
+If your geographic coordinates, observation time, and the actual projection of the image do not match, when you use all_sky_calibration_v.ipynb, some areas of the all-sky image may not be solvable. all_sky_calibration_v_1.ipynb avoids this issue by directly solving based on the equatorial coordinates, which can achieve better solving results.
+Subsequently, the calibration of the horizontal coordinates can be obtained based on the star catalog, geographic coordinates, and observation time.

+The calibration time for all_sky_calibration_v_1.ipynb is relatively long.
+Once a calibration is completed, the calibration results can be reused, and here we provide all_sky_conversion.ipynb.
+The all_sky_conversion.ipynb compares the rotation angles of the central regions to obtain a rotation matrix, and then calculates the new image calibration.
+However, the calibration accuracy is significantly reduced.